-Paint is designed to be consumed.
+- Paint is designed to be consumed.
 Therefore, it is arguable that a low recovery rate could indicate strong program performance, suggesting consumers are being efficient with the use of the consumable products they purchase.
-Indeed, Product Care actively promotes reduction by promoting campaigns highlighting the BUD rule: "Buy what you need, Use what you buy and Dispose of leftovers safely."
-This rule serves to reduce the amount of waste generated, which further drives down the recovery rate.
+Product Care actively promotes reduction by promoting campaigns highlighting the BUD rule: "Buy what you need, Use what you buy and Dispose of leftovers safely."
+This rule serves to reduce the amount of waste generated, which further drives down the recovery rate. - The relationship between volumes of Program Products purchased and recycled is not linear.
+Program Products have a long shelf life and leftover product may be stored by the consumer for long periods of time with the intention of later use.
+The time span between the purchase of a product and the decision by a consumer that it is no longer needed varies considerably and is heavily dependent on consumer habits.